irdest/irdest/docs/developer/src/technical/ratman/client.md

 An address for Ratman is associated with a cryptographic key pair.
-Currently we don't expose the private key from the router to applications (which will change in the future!)
+Currently we don't expose the private key from the router to applications (which will probably change in the future!)

 When your application is given an address you should store it in your application state somewhere, along with the corresponding auth token.
-These will be important the next time your application starts.
-For added security you may want to encrypt this data.
+These will be important the next time your application starts.  **For added security you may want to encrypt this data with a user password!**

 ### Message sending and receiving